jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

 ## Cleanup
 1. Disable your new Host WAAS rule
 2. Disable your new Runtime Container Policy rule
-3. Disable other Rules you used (i.e. Vulnerabilities, Compliance, Trusted Images)
+3. Disable other Rules you used (i.e. Vulnerabilities, Compliance - Trusted Images)
 4. Exit SSH sessions and run the `bash destroy-lab.sh` script